raket/wie16-magento/block_layout.md

 }
 ```

-5) Flush the cache (`php magento cache:clean` or through admin), and remove your vendor directory from `/var/generation` (i.e. `Oskarlind`).
+5) Flush the cache (`php magento cache:clean` or through admin), and remove your vendor directory from `/var/generation` (i.e. `Raket`).
 The `var/generation` directory contains pre-generated php-classes, so they need to be refreshed.